-Risk title and re lated mitigation actions Status Risk trend Risk 1 risk t R's portfolio is not kept aligned with its strategy, there is a hat TDR will not be able to meet its commitments, ting in a loss of credibility with stakeholders. \odot Decreased The 2018-2023 Strategy passed through JCB and launched as scheduled.
-The TDR organizational structure to support the strategy was approved by JCB and discussed with staff and WHO Human Resources Department; The new TDR structure was implemented in 2019, together with the rollout of WHO's new structure.
-Portfolio alignment is being monitored by SWGs and STAC.
-The 2022-2023 TDR Programme Budget and Workplan was developed in line with the strategy and approved by the JCB in 2021.
-Face-to-face retreats have been delayed due to COVID-19 pandemic restrictions.
-Risk owner: John Reeder 1.1 Launch TDR 2012-2017 strategy.
+Risk title and re lated mitigation actions Status Risk trend Risk 1 risk t R's portfolio is not kept aligned with its strategy, there is a that TDR will not be able to meet its commitments, lting in a loss of credibility with stakeholders. \odot Stable Risk scoring: Probability 2 - Impact 1 Implementation of the 2018-2023 Strategy is on track, as confirmed by the Sever Review of the Programme.
+Portfolio alignment is being monitored by the Scientif Groups (SWGs) and STAC.
+The 2022-2023 TDR Programme Budget and Workpland developed in line with the strategy and approved by the JCB in 2021.
+Developme 2024-2029 TDR Strategy is being done through extensive consultation, both interexternally.
+We aim to reflect the five pillars of the future strategy in the 2024-20 However, since development of both the strategy and the workplan is done in paradjustments to the workplan will be made once the JCB approves the strategy (ex 2023), to make sure the portfolio aligns fully with the strategy.
+Risk owner: John Reeder c Working was nt of the nally and 25 workplan. rallel, final 1.1 Launch TDR 2012-2017 strategy.
 Completed 1.2 Implement TDR reorganization.
 Completed 1.3 Develop TDR budget and workplans for 2014-2015 and 2016-2017 with clear prioritization.
 Completed 1.4 Operationalize the strategy (implementation and monitoring of the TDR workplan, financial recovery plan, R&D transition plan, management plan and risk management plans).
 On track 1.5 Organize regular review of progress of TDR activities looking at technical and financial aspects (portfolio reviews, weekly unit heads' meetings, monthly staff meetings).
-On track 1.6 Develop a ONE TDR culture (retreats, working groups, staff meetings, staff development, etc.) Delayed 1.7 Launch 2018-2023 strategy Completed 1.8 Align TDR's structure with 2018-2023 strategy Completed 1.9 Develop and get STAC & JCB endorsement on the 2018-2019 Programme Budget and Workplan Completed 1.10 Develop and get STAC & JCB endorsement of the 2020-2021 Programme Budget and Workplan Completed 1.11 Develop and get STAC & JCB endorsement of the 2022-2023 Programme Budget and Workplan Completed
+On track 1.6 Develop a ONE TDR culture (retreats, working groups, staff meetings, staff development, etc.) On track 1.7 Launch 2018-2023 strategy.
+Completed 1.8 Align TDR's structure with 2018-2023 strategy.
+Completed 1.9 Develop and get STAC & JCB endorsement on the 2018-2019 Programme Budget and Workplan.
+Completed